 Boiler certification is a process of ensuring that boilers are safe and comply with the rules and regulations set by the State of New Jersey.
 Boiler certification is required for any boiler that generates over 15 pounds of steam per hour or has a heating surface of over 10 square feet.
 Boiler certification is mandatory for both commercial and residential boilers.

 Boiler certification involves three main steps: installation, operation, and maintenance.
 A certified boiler installer must install the boiler, and the owner must operate and maintain the boiler following the manufacturer’s instructions and the state’s regulations.
-The boiler must be inspected periodically by a certified inspector to ensure that it is in good condition and meets the state’s safety standards.
+A certified inspector must periodically inspect the boiler to ensure it remains in good condition and meets the state’s safety standards.

 What are the Boiler Certification Requirements in Piscataway, NJ?